-If Montana does not receive another extension from Department of Homeland Security (DHS), starting October 10, 2017, a person with a Montana driver license or identification card who is visiting a military base or almost all federal facilities will be required to have an alternative form of acceptable identification to access the federal facility
+If Montana does not receive another extension from Department of Homeland Security (DHS), starting January 22, 2019, a person with a Montana driver license or identification card who is visiting a military base or almost all federal facilities will be required to have an alternative form of acceptable identification to access the federal facility.

 DHS will not give any extension beyond October 1, 2020.
 On that date, all individuals who want to access certain federal facilities or travel by air in the United States, must have either a REAL ID compliant credential or an acceptable alternative form of identification.

 DHS indicated that additional extensions will only be granted if Montana continues to demonstrate a commitment “to achieving full compliance and making substantial and documented progress” of the REAL ID Act.

 Montana will continue to request extensions.
 For the current enforcement status and schedule, please visit the DHS website.

 The Transportation Security Administration (TSA) has many types of identification that are acceptable instead of a REAL ID compliant driver license or state issued identification card.
 You may find a list of these alternative forms of identification at the TSA website.